MHDN55/Flutter-clean-arch-feature/README.md

 - TypeScript and Node.js for local development and compilation (for contributors)

 ## Release Notes

-### Version 1.2.0
-- **New Command:** `Create Domain Repository` for generating repositories inside the domain layer.
-- Updated folder structure to support both `repo/` and `repository/` folder naming conventions in the `domain/` directory.
-- Improved user flow by consolidating multiple tasks into a single extension for creating feature folders, use cases, and repositories.

 ### Version 1.1.0
 - **New Command:** `Create Use Case`